You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 The volume profile allows you to quickly visualize potential reversals and the strength of a potential move.

 I determine the strength of a potential reversal by the shape of the volume profile.
-We discuss this more later but for now just know you want to see a “b” shaped volume profile when going long and a “p” shaped volume profile when going short as seen below.
+We discuss this more later but for now just know you want to see a “b” shaped volume profile when going long and a “p” shaped volume profile when going short as seen above.

 Footprint Trading Strategies